What parameters are used to screen for possible liver disease?

 Elevated levels of urobilinogen in the urine can also be indicative of potential liver disease.
 Urobilinogen is produced when bilirubin is reduced by intestinal bacteria.
 Typically, urobilinogen is reabsorbed into the bloodstream and then excreted in urine.
 Higher-than-normal levels of urobilinogen may suggest that the liver is not metabolizing bilirubin effectively or that there is increased breakdown of red blood cells.
 This condition can be associated with various liver issues, including hepatitis or cirrhosis, as well as with other disorders that affect liver function.

-For more detailed information on how urinalysis can assist in diagnosing liver diseases, refer to this blog.
+For more detailed information on how urinalysis can assist in diagnosing liver diseases, refer to the linked blog.